KBlixt/subcleaner/README.md

 the Bazarr config directory.

 # Languages:
-Subcleaner needs a regex profile for every language you wish to clean. you can leave the regex part in it empty if you want, and it'll use a pretty reliable global regex.
+a language Don't need a language profile for it to work but it's recommended. the script have a few language profiles included by default:

-Included languages:
+Included language profiles:
 - English
 - Swedish
+- Dutch
 - Indonesian

-Alternatively you could disable this check in the config.
-It should work the same as if you had set up the empty language profile.

-read the README in the regex_profiles directory for more info.
+If you want to improve the performance in a different language you'll have to make a profile for that language. read the README in the regex_profiles directory for more info and guidance.

 ### If you make a useful regex profile for a non-default language, PLEASE let me know!
 I'll review it and add it to the included default profiles.
 And it'll help out others that use